vishvAsa/AgamaH_brAhmaH/rAmAnuja-sampradAyaH/rAmAnujaH/vedArtha-sangrahaH/meta/rAjagopAla.md

 > The body of a sentient being is something that is supported and controlled by its soul or self and that exists solely for the fulfilment of the purposes of the soul or self.
 > If this definition is a true definition (and its truth cannot be denied), the question of Brahman suffering from samsara owing to the possession of a body will not asise".

-#### nirvikaratA
+#### nirvikāratā
-The Srutis which say that Brahman is without change or modification (nirvikara) are easily explained in Visishtadvaita, because the Svarupa or substantive part or Viseshya amsa of Brahman never undergoes any change and remainsever Satyam, Jnanam, Anantam, ("Reality, Consciousness and Infiniteness.)
-In the attributive part or amsa of Brahmae which is its body, there are two reals, chit and achit.
+The Śruti-s which say that Brahman is without change or modification (nirvikara) are easily explained in Visishtadvaita, because
+the Svarupa or substantive part or Viseshya amśa of Brahman never undergoes any change and remainsever Satyam, Jnanam, Anantam, ("Reality, Consciousness and Infiniteness.)
+In the attributive part or amśa of Brahman which is its body, there are two reals, chit and achit.
 These alone undergo changes.

-The achit portion or prakriti, which is in such a subtle state or sukshma dasa, in pralaya (ie) before creation, that it can hardly be said to exist at all, becomes modified in creation or Srishti into Sthula or gross matter and evolves into various forms like earth, water, fire, air, ether (akasa), the senses, etc., and we see them in the pot, cloth, wood, metal, the bodies of animals and so on.
-The chit or sentient part, which also lies in Brahman during pralaya as indistinguishable and insignificant, so much so that it may be said not to exist at all, becomes associated with prakriti in the gross or sthula state in accordance with its past karma and is seen as the self in gods, men, animals, plants and so on.
-And let us remember that Brahman is the Inner Self of chit and achit, both in their subtle and in their gross state; the sentient being chit thus enclosed in the body, enjoys or experiences pleasures and pains due to samsara, while the Svarupa of Brahman, the substantive, which has the chit as its body, remains changeless and unaffected by the sorrows of the latter.
+#### sthUla and sUxma
+The achit portion or prakriti,
+which is in such a subtle state or sukshma dasa, in pralaya (ie) before creation, that it can hardly be said to exist at all,
+becomes modified in creation or Srishti into Sthula or gross matter
+and evolves into various forms like earth, water, fire, air, ether (akasa), the senses, etc., and we see them in the pot, cloth, wood, metal, the bodies of animals and so on.
+The chit or sentient part, which also lies in Brahman during pralaya as indistinguishable and insignificant,
+so much so that it may be said not to exist at all,
+becomes associated with prakriti in the gross or sthula state in accordance with its past karma
+and is seen as the self in gods, men, animals, plants and so on.

+And let us remember that Brahman is the Inner Self of chit and achit, both in their subtle and in their gross state;
+the sentient being chit thus enclosed in the body, enjoys or experiences pleasures and pains due to samsara,
+while the Svarupa of Brahman, the substantive, which has the chit as its body, remains changeless and unaffected by the sorrows of the latter.

-We are now in a position to understand Ramanuja's interpretation of what is stated in Sadvidya which Advaitins consider as strongly supporting their doctrine.
-"This, my dear, existed before as sat, alone and without a second."
+We are now in a position to understand Ramanuja's interpretation of what is stated in Sadvidya
+which Advaitins consider as strongly supporting their doctrine.

+> "This, my dear, existed before as sat, alone and without a second."

 This is the text in question.
 "Before" says Ramanuja, means "during pralaya".
 "This" means, of course, the world of chit and achit.
-Sat, which, Advaitins say, means pure existence (satyam) or Brahman, means, according to Ramanuja, Brahman with chit and achit in their subtle state.
-Sat does not mean "pure and mere existence"; for, in other Upanishads, the same sentence occurs with substitutes like Atma or the Self, Brahman and even Narayana; so it refers
+Sat, which, Advaitins say, means pure existence (satyam) or Brahman,
+means, according to Ramanuja, Brahman with chit and achit in their subtle state.+++(5)+++
+Sat does not mean "pure and mere existence"; for, in other Upanishads, the same sentence occurs with substitutes like Atma or the Self, Brahman and even Narayana; so it refers [[24]] to the Supreme Being with attributes;
-24
-to the Supreme Being with attributes; for, immediately after, the Sruti, says: 'It willed to become the many'.
+for, immediately after, the Śruti, says:
+'It willed to become the many'.
 Then follows a description of srishti or creation.
-So will is ascribed by the Sruti itself to Sat in this very passage which is considered to support the Advaita doctrine of a Brahman without attributes.
+So will is ascribed by the Śruti itself to Sat in this very passage
+which is considered to support the Advaita doctrine of a Brahman without attributes.+++(5)+++

+#### Only thing to be known
-This naturally leads us to another passage in the Chandogya Upanishad: Chapter VI, where Sadvidya is taught by his father to Svetaketu, The father asks, at the beginning of the chapter, whether Svetaketu asked his teachers. about that, by knowing which everything else becomes known.
-Svetaketu does not know how, by knowing one thing, all things could become known and the father afterwards explains his meaning to Svetaketu, The Advaitins explain the meaning of this passage thus: "Brahman being the only Reality, when it is known, all other things become known, because they are only illusory appearances which have no reality.
+This naturally leads us to another passage in the Chandogya Upanishad:
+Chapter VI, where Sadvidya is taught by his father to Svetaketu,
+The father asks, at the beginning of the chapter,
+whether Svetaketu asked his teachers about that,
+by knowing which everything else becomes known.
+Svetaketu does not know how, by knowing one thing,
+all things could become known
+and the father afterwards explains his meaning to Svetaketu.

+The Advaitins explain the meaning of this passage thus:
+"Brahman being the only Reality, when it is known, all other things become known, because they are only illusory appearances which have no reality.
 Since no other 'reals' exist, by knowing Brahman all become known."

 Svetaketu finds it difficult to understand this.
-So the father, says the Advaitin, gives illustrations to explain the statement as follows:- "When you know a single lump of mud, all things made of mud are known (such as pots and pitchers), for all changes and modifications are mere forms and names which have no reality.
+So the father, says the Advaitin, gives illustrations to explain the statement as follows:-

+>"When you know a single lump of mud,
+all things made of mud are known (such as pots and pitchers),
+for all changes and modifications are mere forms and names which have no reality.
 Only mud is real".

-The passage in the Sruti, says the Advaitin, means, that Brahman alone is real like the mud in the illustration and that other things which are super-imposed on it are mere forms and names having no reality.
+The passage in the Śruti, says the Advaitin,
+means that Brahman alone is real like the mud in the illustration
+and that other things which are super-imposed on it are mere forms and names having no reality.

 Ramanuja denies that the original statement and the mud illustration which follows it are a statement of the Advaitic doctrine of Brahman being the only "real".
-His explanation of the passage is to this effect:- Svetaketu is here taught the truth that Brahman with chit and achit as His body in the subtle state in pralaya, (ie) before creation, gives rise to Brahman
+His explanation of the passage is to this effect:- [[25]]

+> Svetaketu is here taught the truth
+that Brahman with chit and achit as His body in the subtle state in pralaya, (ie) before creation,
-25
+gives rise to Brahman with chit and achit in their gross state (namely the world that we see).
+The former is the material cause (upadana karana)
+from which arises the effect (karya) namely the world
+with Brahman as its Inner Self.
+>
-with chit and achit in their gross state (namely the world that we see).
-The former is the material cause (upadana karana) from which arises the effect (karya) namely the world with Brahman as its Inner Self.
-What the father teaches his son is this: When Brahman, the cause, is known, the effect, namely, the world of chit and achit with Brahman as its soul is also known, for the effect, karya, is only the cause, karana, with new states, forms and names. which enable it to serve certain practical purposes.
+> What the father teaches his son is this:
+When Brahman, the cause, is known,
+the effect, namely, the world of chit and achit with Brahman as its soul is also known,
+for the effect, karya, is only the cause, karana, with new states, forms and names;
+which enable it to serve certain practical purposes.
 This does not deny the reality of the world.
-Pots and pitchers are modifications or new states of mud with new forms and names and serving certain new purposes, but as substance, they are only mud and are not essentially different from mud which has only entered a new state or condition.
+Pots and pitchers are modifications or new states of mud with new forms and names and serving certain new purposes,
+but as substance,
+they are only mud and are not essentially different from mud
+which has only entered a new state or condition.

+#### Tat Tvam Asi
-Towards the end of this same sixth chapter of Chandogya Upanishad,the well-known sentence, Tut Tvam Asi, is repeated several times, as it were, to enforce the teaching in Svetaketu's mind.
+Towards the end of this same sixth chapter of Chandogya Upanishad,the well-known sentence, Tat Tvam Asi, is repeated several times, as it were, to enforce the teaching in Svetaketu's mind.
 To the Advaitin this is a Maha Vakya teaching the identity of the Jiva with Brahman.
 Tat is Brahman, the ultimate and only Real, on which the illusory world appears.
 Tram (thou) is Svetaketu, who is addressed by his father.
 The two are said to be the same.
 The Advaitin asks, "Can there be a more emphatic declara.. tion of the unity or identity of Brahman and the Jiva than these words which are repeated ever so many times in that context?
 This Mahavakya declares that there is only one 'real', namely, Brahman, which is the cause or substrate of the origin, maintenance and dissolution of the world and it is declared to be the individual self of Svetaketu in "That Thou Art"; but on the face of it, the sentence would appear to convey no coherent meaning, for how can the individual self of Svetaketu with its limited powers be the same as Erahman which is infinite?
 So the direct or primary meaning of the word "Thou" will have to be given up as being incongruous
 26
 and a secondary or indirect meaning (lakshana) will have to be taken.
 The result of this would be:
 ** That would